gondalez/homebridge-izone-airconditioner/README.md

 # homebridge-izone-airconditioner
-A [homebridge](https://github.com/nfarina/homebridge) plugin that allows you to control your iZone airconditioner with Homekit and Siri.
+A [homebridge](https://github.com/nfarina/homebridge) plugin that allows you to control your iZone air conditioner with Homekit and Siri.

 Install the plugin: